Wall Street Breakfast: USMCA Trade Deal Replaces NAFTA

 Airbus (OTCPK:EADSY) slashes 15,000 jobs amid a collapse in travel.

-Aeromexico (OTCPK:GRPAF) next Latin American airline to file for bankruptcy.
+Aeromexico (GRPAF) next Latin American airline to file for bankruptcy.

-Report says Boeing (NYSE:BA) kept FAA in the dark on key MAX design changes.
+Report says Boeing (BA) kept FAA in the dark on key MAX design changes.

-Virgin Galactic (NYSE:SPCE) expects key FAA license within 1-2 spaceflights.
+Virgin Galactic (SPCE) expects key FAA license within 1-2 spaceflights.

-Apple (NASDAQ:AAPL) accelerates 5G iPhone mass production - Nikkei.
+Apple (AAPL) accelerates 5G iPhone mass production - Nikkei.

-Netflix (NASDAQ:NFLX) taps vet of Uber (NYSE:UBER), Apple (AAPL) to lead marketing.
+Netflix (NFLX) taps vet of Uber (UBER), Apple (AAPL) to lead marketing.

 Conagra Brands (CAG) +4.4% with organic volumes up 21% on at-home demand.

-FedEx (NYSE:FDX) +9.1% AH as residential deliveries boosted results.
+FedEx (FDX) +9.1% AH as residential deliveries boosted results.

 In Asia, Japan -0.8%.
 Hong Kong +0.5%.
 China +1.4%.
 India +1.4%.